Linear Resonant Actuators - LRAs

 Again, those readers familiar with vibration, RF, or audio engineering, will quickly spot that attaching a mass to a spring causes a resonance effect.
 The combination of spring stiffness, mass and magnet/coil size will cause the linear vibrator to have a natural resonant frequency.

 This natural resonant frequency is where the LRA is most efficient in its operation, as can be seen by the output amplitude vs frequency on the bode plot above for our C10-100 Linear Resonant Actuator.

 Driving Linear Resonant Actuators / Linear Vibrators

-The driving waveform can of course be amplitude modulated to generate more advanced haptic feedback effects.
+The driving waveform can, of course, be amplitude modulated to generate more advanced haptic feedback effects.

-Extended Lifetime for Linear Vibrators
+Extended Lifetime For Linear Vibrators

-Unlike most vibration motors which have a electromechanical commutation, LRA vibration motors are effectively brushless as they use a voice-coil to drive the mass.
+Unlike most vibration motors which have an electromechanical commutation, LRA vibration motors are effectively brushless as they use a voice-coil to drive the mass.
 This means that the only moving parts that are prone to failure are the springs.
 These springs are modelled with finite element analysis (FEA) and are operated within their non-fatigue zone.